-The new standards reflect the actual processes in which musicians engage.
-The standards cultivate a student’s ability to carry out the Three Artistic Processes of Creating, Performing and Responding, presented together as steps, which enables students to understand music holistically in a way that relates to their personal life experiences.
+The Core Music Standards are all about Music Literacy.
+The standards emphasize conceptual understanding in areas that reflect the actual processes in which musicians engage.
+The standards cultivate a student’s ability to carry out the three Artistic Processes of

 - View a short video about this structure.

 - View a 40-minute webinar about the standards and what they mean to music teachers.

 *For more information or to ask a question about the National Music Standards, please use the National Music Standards forum page.

 When reading the standards, note that content new to any given level appears in italic type.

 - Core Music Standards (Guitar-Harmonizing Instruments Strand)

 Context and Explanation.
 The Core Music Standards are written in the context of Artistic Processes (with process components), Enduring Understandings, and Essential Questions.
 Those elements, and words used in the Standards, are defined in these documents: